-The Issuer has obtained the CMB approval letter (dated 25 April 2019 No. 24/558 and including the final CMB approved issuance certificate (in Turkish: onaylanmış ihraç belgesi)) (together, the "CMB Approval") required for the issuance of Covered Bonds under the Programme.
+The Issuer has obtained the CMB approval letter (dated 16 April 2018 No. 18/501 and including the final CMB approved issuance certificate (in Turkish: onaylanmış ihraç belgesi)) (together, the "CMB Approval") required for the issuance of Covered Bonds under the Programme.
 The maximum mortgage covered bond amount that the Bank can issue under the CMB Approval is €2,000,000,000 (or its equivalent in other currencies) in aggregate.
-It should be noted that, regardless of the outstanding Covered Bond amount or the amount permitted to be issued under the Programme, unless the Bank obtains new approvals from the CMB, the aggregate mortgage covered bond amount issued under such approval (whether issued under the Programme or otherwise) cannot exceed such approved amount.
-In addition to the CMB Approval, but only to the extent (and in the form) required by Applicable Law, an approval of the CMB in respect of each Tranche of Covered Bonds is required to be obtained by the Issuer on or prior to the Issue Date of such Tranche, which date will be specified in the applicable Final Terms.
+It should be noted that, regardless of the outstanding Covered Bond amount or the amount permitted to be issued under the Programme, unless the Bank obtains new approval(s) from the CMB, the aggregate mortgage covered bond amount issued under such approval cannot exceed such approved amount.
+In addition to the CMB Approval, but only to the extent (and in the form) required by Applicable Law, an approval of the CMB in respect of each Tranche of Covered Bonds is required to be obtained by the Issuer prior to the Issue Date of such Tranche, which date will be specified in the applicable Final Terms.
+The Issuer will maintain or obtain (as applicable) all authorisations and approvals of the CMB necessary for its offer, sale and issue of Covered Bonds under the Programme.
+Consequently, the scope of the CMB Approval might be amended and/or new approvals from the CMB might be obtained from time to time.

-Pursuant to the CMB Approval, the offer, sale and issue of Covered Bonds under the Programme have been authorised and approved in accordance with Decree No. 32 on the Protection of the Value of the Turkish Currency (as amended from time to time, "Decree 32"), the Capital Markets Law, the Communiqué on Debt Instruments No. VII-128.8 of the CMB (the "Debt Instruments Communiqué") and its related Applicable Law and the Communiqué on Covered Bonds No. III-59.1 issued by the CMB (as amended from time to time, the "Covered Bonds Communiqué") and its related Applicable Law.
+Pursuant to the CMB Approval, the offer, sale and issue of Covered Bonds under the Programme have been authorised and approved in accordance with Decree No. 32 on the Protection of the Value of the Turkish Currency (as amended from time to time, "Decree 32"), the Capital Markets Law, the Communiqué on Debt Instruments No. VII-128.8 of the CMB (the "Debt Instruments Communiqué") and the Communiqué on Covered Bonds No. III-59.1 issued by the CMB (as amended from time to time, the "Covered Bonds Communiqué") and its related legislation and regulations.
 The Covered Bonds issued under the Programme prior to the date of the CMB Approval were issued under previously existing CMB approvals.

 In addition, in accordance with the CMB Approval, the Covered Bonds (or beneficial interests therein) may only be offered or sold outside of Turkey.
+Under the CMB Approval, the CMB has authorised the offering, sale and issue of Covered Bonds on the condition that no transaction that qualifies as a sale or offering of Covered Bonds (or beneficial interests therein) in Turkey may be engaged in.
 Notwithstanding the foregoing, pursuant to the Banking Regulation and Supervision Agency of Turkey (Bankacılık Düzenleme ve Denetleme Kurumu) (the "BRSA") decisions dated 6 May 2010 (No. 3665) and 30 September 2010 (No. 3875) and in accordance with Decree 32, residents of Turkey: (a) in the secondary markets only, may purchase or sell Covered Bonds (or beneficial interests therein) denominated in a currency other than Turkish Lira in offshore transactions on an unsolicited (reverse inquiry) basis, and (b) in both the primary and secondary markets, may purchase or sell Covered Bonds (or beneficial interests therein) denominated in Turkish Lira in offshore transactions on an unsolicited (reverse inquiry) basis; provided that, for each of clauses (a) and (b), such purchase or sale is made through licensed banks authorised by the BRSA or licensed brokerage institutions authorised pursuant to CMB regulations and the purchase price is transferred through such licensed banks.
 As such, Turkish residents should use such licensed banks or licensed brokerage institutions when purchasing Covered Bonds (or beneficial interests therein) and should transfer the purchase price through such licensed banks.